Raritan, New Jersey

-Raritan is a borough in Somerset County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 6,881, reflecting an increase of 543 (+8.6%) from the 6,338 counted in the 2000 Census, which had in turn increased by 540 (+9.3%) from the 5,798 counted in the 1990 Census.
+Raritan is a borough in Somerset County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 7,835, its highest decennial census count ever and an increase of 954 (+13.9%) from the 2010 census count of 6,881, which in turn had reflected an increase of 543 (+8.6%) from the 6,338 counted at the 2000 census.

-The borough's name is derived from the Raritans, a Native American group of Lenapes.
-The name of the tribe is said to mean "forked river", "stream overflows" or "point on a tidal river".
+The borough's name is derived from the Raritans, a Native American group of Lenape.
+The name of the tribe is said to mean "forked river", "stream overflows", or "point on a tidal river".

 History

+Raritan was originally established as a subdivision within Bridgewater Township by an act of the New Jersey Legislature on April 3, 1868.
+Despite its size, the town has an extensive history, that encompasses local, national, and even global history.

+Raritan Woolen Mills

+The town's location on the Raritan River, a major artery for the use of trading goods into New York City, contributed it in being a bustling mill town during the 19th and early 20th centuries.
+The Raritan Woolen Mills was established in 1846, as a major producer of textiles, known throughout the United States.
+Its name changed to the Somerset Manufacturing Company in 1882, employing as many as 400 people during its peak at the turn of the century.
+The mill created uniforms and blankets for the Union Army during the Civil War, along with uniforms for the United States Army during World War I.

+End of World War I

+The Knox–Porter Resolution ending United States involvement in World War I was signed by President Harding at the estate of New Jersey Senator Joseph S. Frelinghuysen Sr. on July 2, 1921.
+That Memorial plaque marking of the Frelinghuysen estate is located in the borough.

+Creation of the borough

-Raritan town was originally established as a subdivision within Bridgewater Township by act of the New Jersey Legislature on April 3, 1868.
-After a series of bitter lawsuits between Raritan and Bridgewater in the 1930s and 1940s, the Legislature allowed Raritan to become a fully independent Borough by an Act on May 12, 1948, based on the results of a referendum passed on June 12, 1948.
+After a series of bitter lawsuits between Raritan and Bridgewater in the 1930s and 1940s, the Legislature allowed Raritan to become a fully independent borough by an Act on May 12, 1948, based on the results of a referendum passed on June 12, 1948.
 The new borough incorporated the old town and an additional portion of Bridgewater Township.

-The Knox–Porter Resolution ending United States involvement in World War I was signed by President Harding at the estate of New Jersey Senator Joseph S. Frelinghuysen Sr. on July 2, 1921.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.03 square miles (5.27 km2), including 1.99 square miles (5.16 km2) of land and 0.04 square miles (0.11 km2) of water (2.02%).

-The borough borders the Somerset County municipalities of Bridgewater Township, Hillsborough Township and Somerville.

-Raritan is in the western division of the Raritan Valley (a line of cities in central New Jersey), along with Branchburg and Bridgewater.
+The borough borders the Somerset County municipalities of Bridgewater Township, Hillsborough Township, and Somerville.
+Raritan is in the western division of the Raritan Valley region (a line of municipalities in central New Jersey), along with Branchburg and Bridgewater.